 - Hut is in good shape.
 Scenery is great.
 Blueberries are great this year.
 Saw two bear cubs, two snakes, and our tent got visited by a large rodent (rat?)
 Bugs were bad.

 - If you are just going for the hot springs, be aware that the Authorities have closed the area to day use and overnight use because of the geographic instability of the whole area.
-Also, do not pick the hottest time of the year to visit hot springs.
+Also, do not pick the hottest time of the year to visit pools.